Since 1993 I have been visiting ghost towns in the central and western U. S. during business or pleasure

 I would be interested in hearing from anyone who has any comments about my pictures and descriptions or who might have any photos of these towns they'd be willing to send me or lend me to scan so I can add them to the site.
 I can be emailed at email@example.com.

-The most recent additions to any page on this site occured on November 7, 2013 when a new town, Columbus, New Mexico, was added.
+The most recent additions to any page on this site occured on February 24, 2014 when a comment was added to the Texon, Texas page.

 You are visitor number